Frequently Asked Questions

-No. The University of Maryland's Childrens Hospital is not a free-standing structure, but is located within the main hospital on the fifth and sixth floors.
+No. The University of Maryland's Children's Hospital is not a free-standing structure, but is located within the main hospital on the fifth and sixth floors.
 The hospital provides tertiary care level services with a state-wide referral base.
 The Children's Hospital offers a wide variety of pediatric subspecialists including allergy and immunology, behavioral/developmental pediatrics, cardiology, critical care, endocrinology, gastroenterology, genetics, hematology/oncology, immunology, infectious disease, nephrology, neurology, pulmonology and rheumatology.
-Aside from the inpatient hospital setting, residents rotate through a number of outpatient locations including Pediatrics At The Harbor (PATH), The Adolescent and Young Adult Center and numerous community outreach sites.
+Aside from the inpatient hospital setting, residents rotate through a number of outpatient locations including Pediatrics At Midtown (PAM), The Adolescent and Young Adult Center and numerous community outreach sites.
 In addition, residents staff our Pediatric Emergency Department.

 How frequently do residents switch between Medicine and Pediatrics?

 Residents rotate every three months.
 Twice during residency (at the start of 2nd and 4th years) they complete a six month block of either medicine or pediatrics rotations.
 This helps ease the transition from intern to senior responsibilities and ensures seasonal variation of patient pathology.